auth0/docs/articles/troubleshoot/guides/check-login-logout-issues.md

 # Check Login and Logout Issues

-Here are things to check to help you narrow down where issues are occurring during login.
+Here are things to check to help you narrow down when issues occur during login and logout.

 ## Login Issues